VCF XT-IDE Rev 1

-This page is about the first revision of the XT-IDE card produced by the Vintage Computer Forums (VCF), not the later second nor third revisions.
+This page is about the first revision of the XT-IDE card produced by the Vintage Computer Forums (VCF), not the later second nor third nor fourth revisions.

 Production started in about 2009, and ended about 2012 when the second revision of the card was designed.

-This revision of the card is typically referred to as 'XT-IDE Rev 1' or 'XT-IDE Revision 1' in order to distinguish it from the second revision of the card.
+This revision of the card is typically referred to as 'XT-IDE Rev 1' or 'XT-IDE Revision 1' in order to distinguish it from later revisions of the card.

 Photo / Identification